LorenaSol/Effects-of-Music/README.md

 # The Effect of Music on Plants
 ## Growth-
-Music is a stimuli recieved by a plant
+Music is a stimuli recieved by a plant.
+Music releases vibrations that the plant cells can feel.
+Since the plants cells are moving, they stimulate the production of nutrients leading to an increase of height.
+Rock music is not ideal for plant growth even though rock music produces greater pressure on the plant cells.
+Classical music is better for plant growth because the pressure from the vibrations are stable.

 # Music for Plants
    1. [Plantasia](https://www.youtube.com/watch?v=hnYSayGjlnY)